 How have your previous roles impacted your work at Beerwulf?

 At Beerwulf, I brought in the concept of customer lifetime value from my experience in previous positions.
 Because we are a young company, this shifted our thinking to focus on product investment and customer loyalty.
 It’s helped us determine which beverages to add to our range, and where to invest to acquire new customers.

-Delivery and fulfillment are an increasing challenge for ecommerce businesses.
+Delivery and fulfilment are an increasing challenge for e-commerce businesses.
 After the pandemic, customers expect faster delivery times at a lower price point.

-We’re seeing a shift in consumer demand in today’s post-COVID, ecommerce world.
+We’re seeing a shift in consumer demand in today’s post-COVID, e-commerce world.
 We need to adjust our marketing efforts to remain relevant and attract customers.
-Laws and attitudes around data collection and usage have recently changed, which affects how we can personalize our communication.
+Laws and attitudes around data collection and usage have recently changed, which affects how we can personalise our communication.